13769 Main St #200, Lemont, IL 60439

 Fatigue is the most common cause of these types of accidents.
 Drowsy driving is equally as dangerous as drunk driving and has many of the same side effects, including hallucinations, confusion, impaired decision-making, delayed reaction times, and muscle weakness.

-Drowsy driving is a leading cause of trucking accidents, so the federal government intervened and established trucking standards that must be followed by all drivers and in all states.
+Drowsy driving is a leading cause of trucking accidents, which is why the federal government intervened and established trucking standards that must be followed by all drivers and in all states.

 Of course, fatigue isn't the only factor to consider when it comes to nighttime accidents.
 Other elements that may contribute to these accidents include: